hridaya423/conductor-tasks/docs/PRD_PARSING.md

 # PRD Parsing Guide

-This guide explains how to use the PRD (Product Requirements Document) parsing functionality in the Conductor system.
+This guide explains how to use the PRD (Product Requirements Document) parsing functionality in the Conductor Tasks system.

 ## What is PRD Parsing?